stratosphereips/StratosphereTestingFramework/README.md

 - argus ```http://qosient.com/argus/dev/argus-latest.tar.gz```
 - argus-clients ```http://qosient.com/argus/dev/argus-clients-latest.tar.gz```

 There are two optional tools that you can install to improve the usefulness of stf.
 The first one is the capinfo tool, that is available in the wireshark-common debian/ubuntu package.
+This tool can be installed in debian/ubuntu with `apt-get install wireshark-common`.

 The second one is the tool called _distribution_, which give you awesome ascii-art histogram of the data. the distribution tool needs to be installed manually from program https://github.com/philovivero/distribution.

 Then you are ready to use stf.py!